Catalyst Pedals: A New Way to Pedal & Power Your Bike

 Catalyst Pedals: Things to Consider

-Though Catalyst Pedals offer cyclists numerous benefits, there are some key considerations that need to be evaluated before adopting these innovative platform pedals.
+Though Catalyst Pedals offer cyclists numerous benefits, there are some key considerations that need to be evaluated before adopting these novel platform pedals.

 One major thing you’ll want to consider is pedal weight.
 At 525 grams, a pair of Catalyst Pedals has some heft.
 This extra weight, to me, is most noticeable when lifting the bike and not so much when riding.
 Also, it will be more noticeable on lightweight road bikes than on inherently heavier mountain bikes or commuters.
 Whether or not this is a dealbreaker for you largely depends on the kind of riding you do, your competitiveness level, and how you feel about carrying a little extra weight up climbs.
 For me, the tradeoff is worth it, but I do appreciate that some riders are more sensitive to the extra weight.